daattali/beautiful-jekyll/publications.md

 ---
 layout: page
 title: Publications
-subtitle: Putting on paper
+subtitle: Putting ideas on paper
 ---

-I formalize my ideas by writing papers for academic journals.
+I formalize my ideas by writing papers for scientific journals.
 I really enjoy the peer reviewing process (yes, I'm not kidding).
 The following is a list of my published works:

 ### 2017